Photobiomedical-Instrumentation-Group/pyCRT/docs/source/usage.rst

 ===============

-To view graphs of the pixel average intensities inside the ROI for each channel, and of the curve fits performed on the channel with which the rCRT is calculated (G, by default), use :py:meth:`pyrCRT.RCRT.showAvgIntensPlot` and :py:meth:`pyrCRT.RCRT.showRCRTPlot`:
+To view graphs of the pixel average intensities inside the ROI for each channel, and of the curve fits performed on the channel with which the CRT is calculated (G, by default), use :py:meth:`pyCRT.PCRT.showAvgIntensPlot` and :py:meth:`pyCRT.PCRT.showPCRTPlot`:

 .. sourcecode:: python

     rcrt.showAvgIntensPlot()
-    rcrt.showRCRTPlot()
+    rcrt.showPCRTPlot()

 This will produce the following two graphs, respectively: